murggu/tecnun-cc-23/day2/day2_instructions.md

 **Exercise 1**:

 1. create cognitive services resource in Azure
-2. use the the 4 studios and try at least 1 API in each of them - *show an example and share screenshot*
+2. use the the 4 studios and try at least 1 API in each of them - *show an example of each and share screenshot*

 > links to Studios above.
 Make sure you have created the Cognitive Service resource previously in Azure